 A survey of galleries carried out by the IFSE in 2013 puts the total turnover of Berlin's galleries at just short of 150 million euros.
-81 percent of the total turnover is generated by 15 percent of galleries registering an average turnover of 3.5 million euros, 13 percent of turnover is generated by 25 percent of galleries with turnovers of between 200,001 and 500,000 euros, while 60 percent of galleries with an annual turnover of less than 200,000 euros contribute barely 6 percent toassociated with these developments are becoming increasingly apparent.
-The general perception in the public mind that art is expensive and that artists and in particular galleries make lots of money is only part of the total picture.
-In fact, the art market is wards the total turnover.
+81 percent of the total turnover is generated by 15 percent of galleries registering an average turnover of 3.5 million euros, 13 percent of turnover is generated by 25 percent of galleries with turnovers of between 200,001 and 500,000 euros, while 60 percent of galleries with an annual turnover of less than 200,000 euros contribute barely 6 percent towards the total turnover.
 73 percent of Berlin's galleries sell mostly paintings with price tags between 1,001 and 10,000 euros.